bakdata/ci-templates/actions/commit-and-push/README.md

 # commit-and-push

-his is a composite action committing the changes of your repository, with an arbitrary commit message, and then pushing them using an authenticated GitHub user by passing the username, email, and a valid GitHub token to the composite action.
-Below you will find the input values.
+This composite action commits the changes of your repository with an arbitrary commit message and then pushes them using an authenticated GitHub user.
+The GitHub user is set by passing the username, email, and a valid GitHub token to the composite action.

 ## Input Parameters